kevinmeredith/http4s-book/ch4/ch4.md

 in Scala and Java: Jersey, Play, spray, Lift, http4s and akka-http.

-I strongly favor http4s over the others due to its embrace of Pure Functional Programming (FP) and the fact that it's a lightweight library not a heavy framework.
+I strongly favor http4s over the others due to its embrace of Pure Functional Programming (FP) and the fact that it's a library rathe rthan a heavy framework.

 Pure FP offers a significant competitive advantage to companies as it enables Software Engineers to more easily reason about their code.
-Knowing what your code does is clearly a critical tool for quickly deploying accurate, defect-free code to production.
+Knowing what your code does and building to your intent is clearly a critical tool for quickly deploying accurate, defect-free code to production.

+\newpage